sfindeisen/pam_supair/README.md

 # pam_supair

-A simple PAM module that allows `su(1)` without a password between specified pairs of users.
+A simple PAM module that allows `su(1)` without a password between configured pairs of users.

 ## Example